 These nonprofit, community-based organizations offer loans and even help with managing your business.

-You may also need to fulfill business training or planning requirements as part of your loan terms.
+You may also need to fulfill business training or planning requirements as part of the government loans’ terms.

 The SBA facilitates billions of dollars’ worth of small business loans every year.

-If your business qualifies, you could join the ranks of the many small businesses that have benefited from the Small Business Administration’s loan programs.
+If your business qualifies, you could join the ranks of the many small businesses that have benefited from the Small Business Administration’s government loans program.

 Who knows… maybe an SBA loan can help your small business grow beyond even what you thought was possible!